brentstewart/nextpertise/content/posts/230509_Word2Obsidian.md

 I also found an old github repo that purported to address this issue.
 That project has pivoted to HTML and deprecated the markdown code.

 ## The beginning of an idea
-Of course, looking for a FOSS solution lead me back to Pandoc.
+Looking for a FOSS solution lead me back to Pandoc.
 Long, _long_ time readers may recall one of my early [experiments](/200919_pandoc_improved) with Pandoc.
 [Pandoc](https://pandoc.org/) is a file converter and will handle conversions between things like DOC, EPUB, PDF, and HTML.
 I setup a continuous integration (CI) pipeline using Github actions so that I uploaded some markdown files and they were automatically assembled and formatted as chapters into a PDF book.
 That was a cool project, and perfect for maintaining SOPs, but a cloud solution seems like a lot of steps to get this into my Obsidian vault.

 I took a moment to confirm that pandoc will do the conversion I wanted.
 After a little back and forth, here's the command I came up with.
 I've tested this with business memos and it worked fine.
-I haven't tried it with tables or graphs.  -f and -t are the from and to formats, -o is the output and the first file in quotes is the input.
+I haven't tried it with complex tables or graphs.  -f and -t are the from and to formats, -o is the output and the first file in quotes is the input.
 The wrap command prevents pandoc from setting line length to 72 and adding a line return in every line.

     pandoc -wrap=none -f docx -t markdown "test.doc" -o "test.md"